Uphill Travel Guide & Best Practices

 Winter Uphill Travel Program - Skinning & Snowshoeing

 Please note: Uphill Travel is only permitted with an Uphill Travel Season Pass ($59) or Season Pass purchase.

 With our 5-day operating week, uphill travel will be permitted on both operating and non-operating days, provided there is continued respectful and safe coexistence with our mountain ops teams.

 Winter uphill travel by means of skinning and snowshoeing is becoming increasingly popular.
 We welcome winter uphill travel enthusiasts.
 In order to help provide an enjoyable and orderly experience for both uphill and downhill guests on a 24/7 basis, all uphill travelers are required to follow resort rules, including the best practices outlined below.
 Our $59 Uphill Travel Season Pass allows you access to our uphill travel routes and trails all winter, within and outside of operating hours (uphill access is included with the purchase of a Saskadena Six Season Pass).
-The proceeds of this pass are donated to our local Woodstock Ski Runners program to support the "learn-to" programs.

 The Vermont Department of Forest, Parks and Recreation and the National Forest Service acknowledge that ski resort operators have the ability to decide and define how ski trails and facilities can be operated, accessed and utilized.
 The land at Saskadena Six is privately owned.